Kudaes/DInvoke_rs/README.md

 }
 ```

-You can also specify the exact location where you want the shellcode to be stomped to by passing the address as the second parameter:
+You can also specify the exact location where you want the shellcode to be stomped to by passing the memory address as the second parameter:

 ```rust
 let payload_content = download_function();